yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 - Describe the CMY color model used in printing, including the function of each color (CMY) and why black (K) is often added
 - What is Subtractive Color Model?
 - What is CMYK Color?
+- What are the Applications of Color Theory?
+- What is HSL and explain it?

 ## References and Bibliography